salesforcecli/plugin-signups/messages/snapshot.delete.md

+# summary

+Delete a scratch org snapshot.

 # description

-delete a scratch org snapshot
 Dev Hub admins can delete any snapshot, while users can delete only theirs unless a Dev Hub admin gives the user Modify All permissions.

 # examples

 - Delete a snapshot from the default Dev Hub using the snapshot ID:

-- $ sfdx force:org:snapshot:delete --snapshot 0Oo...
+  <%= config.bin %> <%= command.id %> --snapshot 0Oo...

 - Delete a snapshot from the specified Dev Hub using the snapshot name:

-- $ sfdx force:org:snapshot:delete -s BaseSnapshot -v SnapshotDevHub

-# flags.snapshot

-name or ID of snapshot to delete
+  <%= config.bin %> <%= command.id %> --snapshot BaseSnapshot --target-dev-hub SnapshotDevHub

-# flagsLong.snapshot
+# flags.snapshot.summary

-The name or ID (starts with 0Oo) of the snapshot to delete.
+Name or ID of snapshot to delete.

+# flags.snapshot.description

+The IDs of scratch org snapshots start with 0Oo.

 # success